EnzoCalogero/BigQuery_LondonCrimes/README.md

 * seaborn 0.8.0

 The Kaggle version use the library  *'bq_helper'* to access the bigquery dataset.
-(with kaggle the google connection library is pre-installed, and all the autentication and connections are handled directly by kaggle)
+(with kaggle the google connection library is pre-installed, and all the authentication and connections are handled directly by kaggle)

 For further information on how interact with the Google big query with python check the link below.